-Let's be frank, Valve Software hasn't had the greatest track record with Australia.
-In between numerous issues with pricing and using EB Games as an exclusive retail partner, and now with the unavailability of the Steam Deck, they leave a bit to be desired.
+Let’s be frank, Valve Software hasn’t had the greatest track record with Australia.
+In between numerous issues with pricing controversies and using EB Games as an exclusive retail partner, and now with the Steam Deck’s unavailability, they leave a bit to be desired.

 1. Get a VPN that can route traffic via the US.